 Elia Johnson, LCSW

-Elia Johnson, is a Licensed Clinical Social Worker (LCSW) in the states of Connecticut and New York and brings over a decade of experience as a forensic social worker.
+Elia Johnson is a Licensed Clinical Social Worker (LCSW) in the states of Connecticut and New York, bringing over a decade of experience as a social worker and a deep commitment to trauma-informed healing.

 Currently serving as the Director of Social Work at Appellate Advocates, Elia integrates trauma-informed, holistic social work practices into post-conviction representation.
 Previously, she led the Client Services Program at the Office of the Appellate Defender (OAD), one of the oldest appellate social work and reentry programs in New York City.